A Syracuse clinic for women closes. Now what?

-Clinic director Susan Coots announced the sudden closing in a March 2022 letter, writing that it would leave “thousands of marginalized and low-income individuals without access to critical care.”
+Susan Coots, the clinic’s director, announced the sudden closing in a March letter, writing that it would leave “thousands of marginalized and low-income individuals without access to critical care.”

 And then, silence.
 Family Planning Services, which served nearly 30,000 patients a year in two local clinics and eight city schools, closed in April.
 Its last day passed without mention in the local news.

 Keith Cuttler, the chief operating officer for Syracuse Community Health, knew it was a recipe for confusion and misinformation.
 His organization, along with Planned Parenthood, stepped in to pick up the slack in the wake of the clinic’s closing.
 He said the lack of news coverage left patients unsure of where they could receive treatment and created a vacuum where rumors flourished — including one that his organization had put the other out of business.

 “Their funding was no longer available from New York state,” Cutler said of a $1.2 million grant Syracuse Family Planning Services relied on and lost.
 “They were closing, so we were like ‘Let’s work together and try to bring the patients over.’”

 Michelle Casey, president and CEO of Planned Parenthood of Central and Western New York, agreed that the media vacuum around the closing of Syracuse Family Planning created confusion.
 But she said the disinformation storm was only beginning.

 That’s because, the very next month, someone leaked a draft Supreme Court decision that suggested the court would overturn Roe v.
 Wade, the landmark 1973 ruling that legalized abortion and made the work of organizations like Planned Parenthood, Syracuse Family Planning Services, and Syracuse Community Health possible.